Are you looking for the best things to do in Oranjestad for your upcoming Aruba trip? I have uncovered my top picks below! Keep reading…

 Explore the most popular spots in Aruba with an island excursion taking off from Oranjestad.

-Over a duration of 7 hours, you can travel around and through the whole island, seeing the top attractions like the Casibari Rock Formations, the Ayo Rock Formation, and the California Lighthouse.
+For 7 hours, you can travel around and through the whole island, seeing the top attractions like the Casibari Rock Formations, the Ayo Rock Formation, and the California Lighthouse.

 Discover Aruba’s highlights with a knowledgeable tour guide and learn about Aruba’s culture, history, and industry whilst visiting one of the world’s oldest aloe vera factories.

 Take a drink or two at a 75-year-old family-run bar and be entertained with stories about Aruba’s gold-rush era and then head over to the Bushiribana gold mill ruins.
+From there, you can begin to wrap things up before heading to relax at the man-made lagoon at Baby Beach.

 >> Click here to check tour rates and availability